hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

         value is 'true', it is invalid because the hf.Revoker attribute is a boolean attribute and the registrar's value for the attribute is not 'true'.

 The table below lists all the attributes that can be registered for an identity.
+Attribute names are case insensitive.

 +-----------------------------+------------+------------------------------------------------------------------------------------------------------------+
 | Name                        | Type       | Description                                                                                                |